toda-lab/pygplib/docs/howto-use-pygplib.rst

    # V5 |0 1 0 1|
    st = GrSt(vertex_list, edge_list, encoding="clique", prefix="V")

-The third example is the direct-encoding (or one-hot encoding).
+The third example is direct-encoding (or one-hot encoding).
 Given the following structure, a first-order variables is assigned vertex, say ``V2``, if and only if it has the code of high value at the corresponding bit ``01000``.